GregorCH/ipet/README.md

 100%|████████████████████████████████████████████████████████████████████████████| 1/1 [00:00<00:00,  2.21it/s]
 ```

-### Step 4
+### Step 3
-The example evaluation file in `scipts` folder will give us the results we seek:
+Calling ipet-evaluate now with the resulting .trn file and the example evaluation file scipts/evaluation.xml will display our data in a table:
 ```
 $ ipet-evaluate -t SCIP_OUT_FILES/concatenated.trn -e scripts/evaluation.xml --long
 2021-07-01 14:52:32,903 -    INFO - root - No external data file